 Carrying a vibe-coded codebase that has started to crack?

-The Project Blueprint is a fixed-price, two-week diagnostic that reads your existing code, maps what is actually there, and tells you honestly which parts can be salvaged and which need to be rebuilt before more features get added on top.
+The Product Blueprint is a fixed-price, two-week diagnostic that reads your existing code, maps what is actually there, and tells you honestly which parts can be salvaged and which need to be rebuilt before more features get added on top.

 BOOK_A_ROADMAP_CALL →